MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 |Component characteristics|User interaction|Nuanced factors|
 |---|---|---|
 |<br>▪ Does it expose **request/response API?**<br>▪ Does it have **query APIs**?<br>▪ Is it a **compute** component?<br>▪ Is it a job processing component?|<br>▪ **Control/management plane access** for public-facing Azure services.<br>▪ **Data plane access** for instance, CRUD (create, read, update, delete) operations.|<br>▪ Does your **release process** involve downtime?<br>▪ What's the likelihood of **introducing bugs**?
 If the workload integrates with other systems, there may be integration bugs that you need to consider.<br>▪ How do **routine operations**, for instance, patching, impact the availability target?
 Have you factored in third-party dependencies?<br>▪ Is your **staffing** big enough to support 24/7 emergency and emergency backup on call rotation?<br>▪ Does the application have **noisy neighbors** (outside your scope of control) that could potentially cause disruptions?|

+#### SLO scope

+SLOs can be defined at different levels within your system.
+You might set them per application, workload, or even specific flows within a workload.
+This granularity allows you to tailor SLOs based on the criticality of each component.

+In SaaS solutions, measuring SLOs per customer is valuable because each customer's experience matters.
+Consider cases where customers receive different infrastructure resources provided in their own segments.
+For such cases a system-wide SLO that aggregates all resources across customer segments might not make sense.
+Instead, measure SLOs that align with each customer's specific context.

 #### Define composite SLO targets